polkadot-fellows/RFCs/text/corejam.md

 As stated, there is an amount of weight which it is allowed to use before being forcibly terminated and any non-committed state changes lost.
 The lowest amount of weight provided to `accumulate` is defined as the number of `WorkResult` values passed in `results` to `accumulate` multiplied by the `accumulate` field of the Work Class's weight requirements.

 However, the actual amount of weight may be substantially more.
 Each Work Package is allotted a specific amount of weight for all on-chain activity (`weight_per_package` above) and has a weight liability defined by the weight requirements of all Work Items it contains (`total_weight_requirement` above).
-Any weight remaining after the liability (i.e. `weight_per_package - total_weight_requirement`) may be apportioned to the Work Classes of Items within the Statement on a pro-rata basis according to the amount of weight they utilized during `refine`.
+Any weight remaining after the liability (i.e. `weight_per_package - total_weight_requirement`) may be apportioned to the Work Classes of Items within the Report on a pro-rata basis according to the amount of weight they utilized during `refine`.
 Any weight unutilized by classes within one package may be carried over to the next package and utilized there.

 Work Items are identified by their hash (`ItemHash`).
 We provide both the authorization of the package and the item identifers and their results in order to allow the `refine` logic to take appropriate action in the case that an invalid Work Item was issued.